git-pranayshah/AnalysisService/README.md

 - A landing zone for network with,
     Virtual Network
     Two Subnet (Default & Private-Data)
-    Network Intefaces to connect to Private Network Private Network Links
+    Network Interfaces to connect to Private Network Private Network Links
 - Azure SQL Server with,
     Sample Dataset (Please verify Pricing Tier as it contributes to cost) Private Network Link Connection
 - Analysis Services Instance

 - A Network Security Group with the necessary outbound rules for Azure Virtual Desktop Hostpools to properly activate and work.
 - All services are ready to communicate with client Ip which is used to configure the service.
-In case of firwall error, request you to verify you client Ip under firwall section
+In case of firewall error, request you to verify you client Ip under firwall section
-- Cost implications are invloved with Azure SQL and Analysis Services instance.
+- Cost implications are involved with Azure SQL and Analysis Services instance.
 Review and modify the Pricing Tier based on your needs

 ![alt image](https://github.com/git-pranayshah/AnalysisService/blob/master/images/Landing_Zone_Template.png)